We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: System Design

-To overcome the above obstacles, we design a new recommender system framework shown in Figure~\ref{recommendation_system} to learn about advertisers' demands based on the interaction between advertisers and the recommender system.
-For each advertiser request, the system processes sequentially as follows: (1) \emph{Recommendation module} receives advertiser requests and obtains the advertiser's ad unit characteristics.
-(2) For each candidate ad unit, \emph{recommendation module} generates an estimated demand vector, and sends constraint information such as ad unit budget to the \emph{bidding module}, inquiring about the advertising performance of simulated bidding.
-(3) \emph{Bidding module} generate specific bidding strategy to bid based on the estimated demand and constraint information, and returns the result of simulated bidding $\mathbf{v} = [v_1, v_2, \cdots, v_n]^\top$ achieved by bid simulator to \emph{recommendation module}.
-(4) \emph{Recommendation module} displays the result of the simulated bidding to the advertiser, which is easier to understand than recommending detailed bidding strategy settings.
-(5) Advertisers choose to adopt or not to adopt, and \emph{recommendation module} collects feedback from advertisers.
-At the same time, if the advertiser adopts the recommendation strategy, \emph{bidding module} will conduct real-time bidding based on the recommended strategy.
-(6) \emph{Bidding module} sends real-time bidding results to advertisers periodically after the adoption.
+To overcome the above obstacles, we design a new recommender system framework shown in Figure~\ref{recommendation_system} to learn about the advertisers' preference and then the optimization objective based on the interaction between advertisers and the recommender system.
+For each request of advertising strategy recommendation from advertisers, the recommender system processes as follows: (1) The \emph{recommendation module} receives the request from an advertiser and obtains her ad campaigns' information.
+(2) The \emph{recommendation module} generates an estimated preference vector $\mathbf{w}$, which is sent, together with the constraint information such as the ad campaign's remaining budget, to the \emph{bidding module}.
+The \emph{recommendation module} inquires about the potential advertising performance for this preference vector.
+(3) The \emph{bidding module} generates the optimal bidding strategy $\Pi_{\mathbf{w}}$ based on the estimated preference vector and constraint(s), and returns the predicted advertising performance under this bidding strategy, $\mathbf{v}_{\Pi_{\mathbf{w}}} = [v_1, v_2, \cdots, v_n]^\top$ to the \emph{recommendation module}.
+(4) The \emph{recommendation module} displays the bidding strategy $\Pi_{\mathbf{w}}$ and the corresponding advertising performance $\mathbf{v}_{\Pi_{\mathbf{w}}}$ to the advertiser, which is easier to understand than only recommending the bidding strategy.
+(5) The advertiser chooses to adopt the recommending strategy or not by checking the advertising performance, and the \emph{recommendation module} collects the feedback from the advertiser.
+At the same time, once the advertiser adopts a recommendation, the \emph{bidding module} would conduct the real-time bidding algorithm based on the recommended strategy, to fulfill the promised advertising performance.
+(6) The \emph{bidding module} sends the realized advertising performance to the advertisers.